yandex-cloud/docs/en/datalens/editor/node-migration.md

 The old execution environment will continue running in the existing charts (some of them were written seven (!) years ago).
 However, we'll only fix critical errors in them and won't support them in our chats and newsletters.

-You also won't be able to use the charts with a browser-based execution environment in our newly developed tools and services.
-For example, the [new ChartEditor interface](https://clubs.at.yandex-team.ru/statistics/1796) and [Yandex Dash](../dash/migration.md).
+Apart from that, you will not be able to use the charts with a browser-based execution environment in our newly developed tools and services, such as, our [new ChartEditor interface](https://clubs.at.yandex-team.ru/statistics/1796) and [Yandex Dash](../dash/migration.md).